CBEP-SoCB-Details/CBEP_OA/Derived_Data/Data_Review_And_Filtering.md

 absence of processes that change the concentration of CO<sub>2</sub> in the Bay.

-## Takehashi et al. 2002 Relationships
+## Takahashi et al. 2002 Relationships

-Here we follow a formula for calculating a “Temperature Corrected” pCO<sub>2</sub>, which is derived from methods in Takehashi et al. 2002.
+Here we follow a formula for calculating a “Temperature Corrected” pCO<sub>2</sub>, which is derived from methods in Takahashi et al. 2002.
 The “temperature corrected” version adjusts for the thermodynamic effect of temperature on pCO<sub>2</sub> just discussed.